qrvey/partner-portal/docs/deployment/08-Multi Tenant Solutions/multi-tenant-security-architecture.md

 >**Note**:  It is critical for the `clientId` property to be set to a unique value for each tenant end user.

-Here is an example of a JSON widget configuration object using the `clientid` property to enable End User Personalization:
+Here is an example of a JSON widget configuration object using the `clientId` property to enable End User Personalization:

 ```json
 {